 Louise (Gena Rowlands) is a busy mother of two precocious young girls Jennifer Gillespie (What Ever Happened to Baby Jane? young Jane) and a small infant boy.
 She rents the room upstairs to the mysterious Vera Bradley (Nancy Kelly) who is supposedly working on her thesis paper, but in fact has her eyes on Louise’s baby boy.
 She secrets him off each day to another room she is renting, that she has decorated for the little guy.
 She also calls him Michael.
 The child looks more like Vera as he has dark curly hair and both Louise and her husband are blonde.
 Is Vera there to steal the boy and claim him as her own?
 This is an extremely taut and well acted little story.
 The performances by both Kelly and Rowlands are stellar.
 The interplay between the two women brought me to tears, it was so poignantly played without being melodramatic or contrived.
 A truly heart wrenching experience, especially for fans of these fine actresses as well as one of the most effectively dramatic of all the episodes.
 Also watch for an appearance by the wonderful Juanita Moore as Mrs. McFarland and Joyce Van Patten as best friend Grace.

 Although this is very much Dean Jagger’svehicle, Betty Fieldwho is a wonderful actress stands out as the blowsy, whiney wife to George Davies, who becomes so aroused by the town hussy Alice (Jennifer West) while out at the lake during a picnic.
 When she rebuffs his advances he strangles her and allows her boyfriend JJ Fenton (Will Hutchins) to take the rap for her murder.
 JJ has been known to knock Alice around, and soon the town is out for his blood.
-But the guilt of what he has done, drives George to try and defend JJ to exasperating results.
+But the guilt of what he has done drives George to try and defend JJ to exasperating results.
 This is a quirky dark comedic episode that just seems to want to be kind to George.
-The show also co-stars Martine Bartlett as Flossie and the wonderful Crahan Denton as Sheriff Walter Watson who just won’t take George’s confessions serious.
+The show also co-stars Martine Bartlett as Flossie and the wonderful Crahan Denton as Sheriff Walter Watson who just won’t take George’s confessions seriously.

 Directed by Robert Douglas with a teleplay by William D. Gordon & Charles Beaumont based on a story by Hilda Lawrence.